-In 1918, the Spanish flu infected the White House.
+In 1918, the flu infected the White House.
 Even President Wilson got sick.

 Wilson's administration worked furiously to keep Wilson's diagnosis a secret.
 Grayson told reporters that Wilson had a cold and just needed some rest, blaming the president's illness on the rainy weather in Paris.

 Meanwhile, Wilson’s condition worsened.
-And he began acting very strange.
+And he began acting strange.

 “Generally predictable in his actions, Wilson began blurting unexpected orders,” A. Scott Berg wrote in his biography of Wilson.
 “Twice he created a scene over pieces of furniture that had suddenly disappeared,” even though the furniture had not moved.
 Wilson also thought he was surrounded by spies.

-Wilson’s entourage was worried — not just about his illness, but about the talks falling apart because of what the illness was apparently doing to his behavior.
+Wilson’s entourage was worried — not just about his illness, but also about the talks falling apart because of what the illness was doing to his behavior.

-In a meeting at his bedside, Barry recounts how he told negotiators: “Gentlemen, this is not a meeting of the Peace Commission.
+Barry recounts how in a meeting at Wilson’s bedside, he told negotiators: “Gentlemen, this is not a meeting of the Peace Commission.
 It is more a Council of War.”
 Barry described a frightening portrait of a president:

 Colonel Starling of the Secret Service noticed that Wilson “lacked his old quickness of grasp, and tired easily.”
 He became obsessed with such details as who was using the official automobiles.
 When Ray Stannard Baker was first allowed to see Wilson again, he trembled at Wilson’s sunken eyes, at this weariness, at his pale and haggard look, like that of a man whose flesh has shrunk away from his face, showing his skull.